How the body reacts to psychological pregnancy

 Journalist Flávia Vargas, 45 years old, says she went through at least 15 episodes of psychological pregnancy before giving birth to her only son, Rafael, 21 years old.
 “My breasts got bigger, I felt really nauseous, and my belly swelled up,” she says.

-The irregular cycle and the fact that she could not take birth control pills, due to adverse reactions, led Flávia to be “certain” that she was pregnant whenever her period was late.
+The irregular cycle and the fact that she might not take birth control pills, due to adverse reactions, led Flávia to be “certain” that she was pregnant whenever her period was late.
 Even taking pharmacy tests, which were negative, she only calmed down when her period started.

 In one of the episodes, her belly grew so much that she believed she was expecting twins.
 In another, a secretion came out of one of her breasts.
 The symptom worried Flávia and made her make an appointment with the gynecologist.
 “Upon listening to my report, he said that, possibly, I was having a pseudocyesis (imaginary pregnancy)”, she says.
 “To me it sounded like nonsense.
 I had never heard of it”.